Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Results

 \subsection{Classification of WDM models}

 Here, we consider the classification of the dark matter models for $N_{\rm DM} \ge 2$.
-We additionally conduct the simulations for $\nu$MSM, DW, and SF models introduced in Section~\ref{sec:introduction} and study the cases of 2 and 3 keV WDM masses.
-The configuration of the simulations is the same as the one in Section~\ref{ssec:simulation}.
-The initial power spectra for each WDM model are computed by the same procedure for the FD model as shown in Section~\ref{sec:other_wdm_models}.
+We additionally conduct the simulations for $\nu$MSM, DW, and SF models introduced in Sec.~\ref{sec:introduction} and study the cases of 2 and 3 keV WDM masses.
+The configuration of the simulations is the same as the one in Sec.~\ref{ssec:simulation}.
+The initial power spectra for each WDM model are computed by the same procedure for the FD model as shown in Sec.~\ref{sec:other_wdm_models}.

 In this section, we classify the images with the joint redshift analysis and, for simplicity, do not consider the system noise.
 To evaluate the results, we consider the mean probability of the results as